 Breaks in Devon wouldn’t be complete without a day on a dog-friendly beach, and this county comes with a north coast and a south coast to choose between.
 Slapton Sands is a dog welcoming stretch that goes on for 3 miles and has a nature reserve nearby.
 Hele Beach is a pretty cove just outside Ilfracombe where the dogs can play all year round and adults can look for sea glass and shells.
 Fairy Cove is ideal if you are near Paignton – it is just behind the harbour and has red sand and shelter from the wind.

 3. Try Geocaching

 Geocaching is great family fun, and it’s something you can do with all ages and the dog.
 It’s a treasure hunt that uses a smartphone’s GPS, and you uncover hidden containers as you walk, moving on until you’ve found them all.
 Devon has many geocache locations, both in the north and south, so download the app and get out there.
+Some of the best dog walks in Devon are along these routes.
 Then in the evening, return to your pet-friendly retreat and simmer in your private hot tub.

 4. Visit Plymouth Hoe